-"I wanted to call it the big-ass stadium tour, but they voted me down on that one," Brooks joked at the press conference.
+"I wanted to call it the big-ass stadium tour, but they voted me down on that one," Brooks joked at a 2018 press conference.
 "It was going to be a college tour, but because of the cities -- how they worked out -- there are going to be some professional stadiums in there as well."

 The country superstar said that in planning the tour, it was important to make each show a unique experience.